WMSRDC_Logo_CircleWho We Are

 • WMSRDC’s Kathy Evans (retired) is in the Michigan Environmental Hall of Fame.

-• The Region 14 Rural Transportation Task Force, administered by WMSRDC, invested over $4,000,000 of combined federal, state, local funding, in rural transportation projects in Lake, Mason, Muskegon, Newaygo, and Oceana counties in FY 2021.
+• The Region 14 Rural Transportation Task Force, administered by WMSRDC, invests over $4.8 million of combined federal, state and local funding in rural transportation projects in Lake, Mason, Muskegon, Newaygo, and Oceana counties annually.

 • WMSRDC publishes a quarterly newsletter that is mailed to over 500 recipients.
-The newsletter is also available on this website.
+The newsletter is also available HERE.

-• WMSRDC is collaborating with a four-state Lake Michigan Trail Network to promote development of a multi-modal trail network and a 1,600 mile continuous loop non-motorized water trail around Lake Michigan.
+• WMSRDC collaborated with a four-state Lake Michigan Trail Network to promote development of a multi-modal trail network and a 1,600 mile continuous loop non-motorized water trail around Lake Michigan.

 • 91% of residents surveyed are aware of Clean Air Action Days due to the cooperative efforts of WMSRDC’s Clean Air Action Program and the West Michigan Clean Air Coalition.

-• WMSRDC is currently implementing $15 million of fish and wildlife restoration and water quality improvements in the Muskegon River/Muskegon Lake Watershed with Great Lakes Restoration Initiative/NOAA funds.
+• WMSRDC implemented $3 million of fish and wildlife restoration and water quality improvements in the Muskegon River/Stony Creek/White River watersheds through a regional partnership with the National Oceanic and Atmospheric Administration.

 • WMSRDC was designated an Economic Development District (EDD) by the U.S. Department of Commerce, Economic Development Administration (EDA) in 1975.
 WMSRDC maintains that designation to this day.

-• WMSRDC offers GIS mapping and printing services to communities in the region.
+• WMSRDC offers GIS mapping to communities in the region.

 WMSRDC Board of Commissioners